 Discussion: It is not clear for the purpose of the step f).
 The suggested remedy can make the step f more clear.
+Make additional changes to make it more clear as follows.

 Proposed resolution: Revised

 Change the last bullet f) as follows